-Verses 5-6 offer a great picture of what Jesus intends for us, His disciples.
+Verses 5-6 offer a great picture of what Jesus intends for us His disciples.
 We're to abide in Him.
 We're to allow His Words to abide in us.
 We're to pray.
 We're to see answered prayer.

-Now answer this.
-Does that picture represent your life?
-Be honest.
-If not, what changes need to occur?
+Does this represent your life?
 If we are to experience the promise of fruitfulness, it takes contact-are you connected to the Savior?
-It takes communication-are you carving out time for His Word and prayer?
-Then there's a third responsibility.
+Are you consciously relying on Him, purposefully depending on Him as you walk through life?
+It also takes communication-are you carving out time daily to be in His Word?
+Are you praying about the things He shows you in His Word?
+Are you consciously laying before Him the things you're facing in your life?

+This brings us to a third responsibility.